-Right now, days seem to run together, time has seemed to stand still, and the past 6 months have felt like an eternity and a split second all at once.
-Life before COVID-19 is becoming more and more of a distant memory… Were we ever actually allowed to go to the movie theater?
-Or the bowling alley?
-Or out on the town?
-This date night is all about bringing back those good-old classic date nights, only this time while in quarantine!
+This date night is all about bringing back those good-old classic date nights, only this time while at your own home!
 Below are a bunch of typical first dates.
-Pick one (or more!) to do together, COVID-19 style!
-Be sure to take along the list of questions to ask each other during the date night, too!
+Pick one (or more!) to do together, homestyle!
+Be sure to take along the list of questions to ask each other during the date night, too.

 QUESTIONS TO ASK ON YOUR DATE NIGHT:

 - What has been the hardest part of quarantine/COVID-19/the past 6+ months?

 - What has been one good thing to happen recently?